LMDA/KCACTF Student Dramaturgy Award

 Fellowship Opportunities: Regional Fellowship recipients will receive membership in LMDA, an all-expense-paid residency at the National Festival at the Kennedy Center in mid-April, and multi-day workshops with leading artists in both production and new-play dramaturgy.
 The recipients of the National LMDA/KCACTF Fellowships receive residencies with the O’Neill Playwrights Conference, the Playwrights’ Center in Minneapolis, or the Kennedy Center/National New Play Network’s MFA Playwrights’ Workshop in the summer.

 Eligibility: Undergraduate and graduate student dramaturgs on a production or workshop, or who submit work created for a dramaturgy class.
 Students need not be enrolled full-time to submit work for consideration for this award.
 Projects must be completed (plays closed, workshops completed, projects turned in) by December 1 to be eligible.
 Projects completed after December 1 may be submitted for this award the following year.

 Due to the smaller overall pool of students who are participating in these areas, all eight regional award recipients in each area will now be considered by a national panel of leading artists in the field, and the top four candidates in each area will be selected to attend the national festival.

 Deadline for receipt of everything, including all supporting materials as a PDF file, is January 15.

 How To Apply

 Enclose one Letter of Nomination from a faculty member.
-Or have your faculty member use the online nomination form.
 (If you wish, you may also enclose additional letters from others directly involved—collaborating artists, audience members, fellow students, or teachers.)